 My childhood dreams had more of a focus on becoming a spy or world champion.
 I grew up in the suburbs of Minnesota were normalcy was a complacent disease.

-The more you resisted the harder the walls you banged your head on became.
+The more you resisted the larger the hurdles became.
 My peers, friends and family guided me towards the American dream.
 College then a reputable job that would eventually lead to family and a mortgage.
-Where outdoor adventures where comoprised of long weekend getaways to the lake cabin.
-None of these choices were negative.
-They just weren’t necessarily appealing to me.

 Outdoor Adventure Travel Choices

-What was I supposed to do, and how am I supposed to do it?
+What was I supposed to do, and how was I supposed to do it?
 Financial aid covers the cost of school, but not the cost of life, food or fuel.
-A job doesn’t cover the cost of school, and delivers nothing close to adventure travel.
-I was infected with normalcy and set my sites on a cure.
+A job doesn’t cover the cost of school, and delivers nothing close to adventurous.
+I was infected with normalcy and set my sites on an unknown cure.

 Since none of my peers could relate to my constant boredom who could I turn to?
 I had a disease that warranted no public outcry like aids or cancer.
 I was simply just a young adult rebelling against a system in search for an exotic outdoor adventure travel story to tell my peers.

 How Alaska’s Outdoor Adventure Travel Changed My Life

 Scouring the internet for anything that would allow me to deviate from this failing “American Dream” produced marginal, but temporary victories.
 Until Alaska came calling.

 The Adventures of Alaska Saved My Life

 Mentally anything with the allure Alaska was presenting would have been equally as attractive, but the connection is what changed my life forever.